 Planned lines and lines under construction are marked on the map with a dotted line.
 This helps people understand how the Paris transport system will develop in the future.

-The map has been under development for two and a half years.
+The map has been under development for two and a half years, from 2013 to 2016.
 During that time, over 800 map files have been created.
 By examining them one by one, you can see the multitude of redesigns and follow the workflow process.
+Since its first publication, the map has been continuously updated with new lines and stations, and the user experience has been improved based on user feedback.

 Also, check out our film about Paris made by our team while working on the map.